jadecobra/python_tdd_exercises/source/how_to/calculator.rst

             )

   - ``x = random.randint(-1, 1)`` assigns a variable called ``x`` to the result of calling ``random.randint(-1, 1)``
-  - ``random.randint(-1, 1)`` returns a random digit that is -1, 0 or 1 to represent the case of negative numbers, zero and positive numbers
+  - ``random.randint(-1, 1)`` returns a random digit that is either -1, 0 or 1 to represent the case of negative numbers, zero and positive numbers
-  - the ``assertEqual`` tests that when these two random numbers are given to the ``add`` function as inputs, the output returned is the result of adding them together

   the terminal still shows passing tests

-* I no longer need the previous tests because this new test shows the scenarios for negative numbers, zero and positive numbers
+* I no longer need the previous tests because this new test covers the cases for negative numbers, zero and positive numbers
-* I remove ``test addition`` from the TODO list since it passes
+* I can remove ``test addition`` from the TODO list

   .. code-block:: python